robfletcher/grails-enhanced-scaffolding/test/projects/scaffolding-example/readme.md

     * open autocomplete with focus?
 Mouse double-click?
     * suppress remove button on autocomplete for mandatory many-to-one
     * autocomplete for enums & inList constraint?
- * FOUC prevention by fade-in with CSS transition
  * Slicker version of confirmation on delete
  * Use jQuery-UI slider if !Modernizr.inputs.range